January 10, 2025

 Sales tax exemptions offer opportunities for businesses to improve their competitive edge, especially in sectors like eCommerce and SaaS.
 Key considerations include:

 An eCommerce store incorrectly charges tax on exempt items like groceries, leading to customer complaints.
-By implementing automated solutions, such as Kintsugi vs Vertex vs TaxJar: Customer Experience, the store can avoid such issues and ensure compliance.
+By implementing automated solutions, such as Kintsugi vs Avalara vs TaxJar: Customer Experience, the store can avoid such issues and ensure compliance.

 Understanding how to properly register, collect, and file Maryland sales tax, in accordance with Maryland business tax laws, is essential for any business operating in the state.
 Whether you’re a small retailer, an eCommerce store, or a SaaS provider, compliance begins with proper registration and ends with timely filing.